1. When and how to start the thesis work?

 11. When do I have to hand in my thesis in order to graduate in a particular graduation date?

 - Please check the Graduation tab for graduation dates.

 12. Finishing the thesis, hand in and evaluation process

 - Return the first version of your thesis to your instructor for comments.
 The instructor gives his/her comments and if needed, you should make the necessary corrections to the thesis.
 There may be also more iterations.

 - Once you consider the thesis is ready, get the permission from your instructor to submit your thesis (including the abstract which acts as the maturity test) for evaluation on MyCourses.
 Each thesis will be read and graded by two reviewers, by the reviewer who supervised the thesis and another reviewer.
 In addition, you have to submit your thesis to the electronic archive through eAge.

-- See further instructions in Completing your master's thesis on the left hand menu.
+- See further instructions in the Thesis tab.

 13. How do I complete the maturity test?

-- You can find information about maturity test on INTO.
+- You can find information about maturity test in the Thesis tab.

 14. Can master’s thesis be classified confidential?